 - Steven G. Conover; Chime Clock Repair

-To summarize the purchase of clock supplies and equipment here is my personal journey.
+The purchase of clock supplies and equipment has become my personal journey.
 First, I acquired some basic clock repair tools when I began taking movements apart, then learned what was needed next and steadily built up my collection of tools and equipment.

-Three years ago my first major purchase about was the Olie Baker spring winder.
-Some months later came a Bergeon bushing machine complete with cutters and a supply of bushings and then, recently my Taig mini with accessories.
-A mini lathe will allow me to advance my skills in clock repair, to polish and burnish pivots correctly and to replace worn or damaged pivots and so on.
-At this point I have just about everything I require but no doubt as future challenges arise I will be searching out more specialized tools and equipment.
+Three years ago my first major purchase was the Olie Baker spring winder.
+Some months later came a Bergeon bushing machine complete with cutters and a supply of bushings and then, recently, my Taig mini with accessories.
+A mini lathe will allow me to advance my skills in clock repair.
+I will be able to polish and burnish pivots correctly and to replace worn or damaged pivots as well as other specialized repairs.
+As future challenges arise I will search out more specialized tools and equipment.

 Set aside a specific goal, research your needs, build your tools and equipment acquisitions gradually and apply a reasonable budget.
 You will find that clock repair is not as expensive as you might think especially when the costs are spread over time and you can find some equipment on the used market.

 Hope you found this interesting.
 If you have a tool or piece of equipment that you feel is absolutely indispensable, let me know.